Immune Promotion of Remyelination

 MRI studies show that these antibodies cross the blood-brain barrier (Figure 3) and target the multiple sclerosis lesion.
 These antibodies are expressed at a specific time in glial cell development and bind specifically to myelin.

-One of these antibodies, rHIgM22, has been approved by the Food and Drug Administration to enter clinical trials.
+One of these antibodies, rHIgM22, has been approved by the U.S. Food and Drug Administration to enter clinical trials.
 Acorda Therapeutics is the company responsible for carrying out the clinical trial.
-A phase I clinical trial has been completed in 72 multiple sclerosis patients without a single side effect.
+A phase I clinical trial has been completed in 72 patients with multiple sclerosis without side effects.

-In addition, the antibody was shown to cross the blood-brain barrier in 100 percent of the 19 patients tested.
-The antibody was found to have long half-life in the blood of patients, lasting for three to four days.
+In addition, the antibody was shown to cross the blood-brain barrier in all of the 19 patients tested.
+The antibody was found to have a long half-life in the blood of patients, lasting for three to four days.